 There are 25 steps to the first floor chamber where we ring.
 The tower has three chambers: the ringing chamber, the clock chamber and the bell chamber and there are a total of 100 steps to the top of the tower which is 74 feet to the roof level.

 There is always a need for more bellringers, and we welcome not only anyone who would like to learn but also, of course, those who already ring.
-You do not have to be strong and you do not have to be musical to ring; it is a technique which will take you nearly 2 years to learn and from there on the learning process never stops.
-I have been ringing since 1967 and still learn something new with every peal.
+You do not have to be strong and you do not have to be musical to ring; it is a technique which will take you nearly two years to learn and from there on the learning process never stops.

-Anyone who is interested in coming along can contact me, Mike Jeffery via the contact us form.
+Anyone who is interested in coming along can contact me, Julie Stansfield, via the contact us form or on 01647 441577.
 We are proud and privileged to have the bells and we would not want them to become silent.
 At the moment we do not have a set practice night.